 - Example: Artifacts, audio recordings, diaries, internet communications, interviews, letters, newspaper articles, original documents, patents, photographs, proceedings of meetings, records of organizations, speeches, survey research, video recordings, works of art, architecture, literature, and music.

-- Specific examples: The Declaration of Independence, slave records, diary of Ann Frank, the Mona Lisa, but also… O.J.
+- Specific examples: The Declaration of Independence, slave records, diary of Anne Frank, the Mona Lisa, but also more contemporary examples such as the O.J.
 Simpson car chase video, photo of Britney Spears shaving her head, Facebook and Twitter posts, and Mick Jagger’s guitar.

 - Primary Sources vs. Secondary Source – What’s the difference?